Exponential moments for disk counting statistics at the hard edge of random normal matrices: Introduction and statement of results

 The balayage part of \eqref{balform} is a density on the curve $\partial C$, so this part is singular with respect to the two-dimensional Lebesgue measure.
 We think of this balayage as a first approximation of the density for the particles which would have occupied the forbidden region outside of $C$, were it not for the hard wall.
 On a statistical level, in the generic case where $\Delta Q(z)>0$ for all $z \in \partial C$, the particles which are swept out of the forbidden region are expected to occupy a very narrow interface about the boundary $\partial C$ of width of order $1/n$.
 We call this interface the ``hard edge regime".
 The width $1/n$ is substantially smaller than the two-dimensional microscopic scale $1/\sqrt{n}$.
 We shall find below that on a $1/\sqrt{n}$-scale from $\partial C$, we obtain a transitional regime between hard edge and bulk statistics, which we call ``semi-hard edge regime".
 The three regimes (bulk, semi-hard edge, and hard edge) each gives rise to different kinds of statistical behavior, which we study below for a class of radially symmetric potentials.

-We remark that point-processes $\{\sfz_j\}_1^n$ of the above type can be identified with the eigenvalues of an $n \times n$ random normal matrix $M$, picked randomly according to the probability density proportional to $e^{-n\, \mathrm{tr}\, Q(M)}dM$, where ``$\mathrm{tr}$" is the trace and $dM$ is the measure on the set of $n \times n$ normal matrices induced by the flat Euclidian metric of $\mathbb{C}^{n\times n}$ \cite{Mehta, CZ1998, ElbauFelder}.
-This process can be thought of as a conditional process where the eigenvalue process associated with $Q_0$ is conditioned on the event that none of the eigenvalues fall outside of the closed set $C$.
+We remark that point-processes $\{\sfz_j\}_1^n$ of the above type can be identified with the eigenvalues of an $n \times n$ random normal matrix $M$, picked randomly according to the probability measure proportional to $e^{-n\, \mathrm{tr}\, Q(M)}dM$, where ``$\mathrm{tr}$" is the trace and $dM$ is the measure on the set of $n \times n$ normal matrices induced by the flat Euclidian metric of $\mathbb{C}^{n\times n}$ \cite{Mehta, CZ1998, ElbauFelder}.
+(Note that this makes precise the identification between eigenvalues and $\beta=2$ Coulomb gas processes mentioned above.)

+The process $\{\sfz_j\}_1^n$ can be thought of as a conditional process where the eigenvalue process associated with $Q_0$ is conditioned on the event that none of the eigenvalues fall outside of the closed set $C$.
 If $C\subset\Int S$, we are conditioning on a rare event.

 We mention in passing that for other conditional point processes, such as the zeros of Gaussian analytic functions conditioned on a hole event, the situation is drastically different because of the presence of a forbidden region around the singular part of the equilibrium measure \cite{GN2019, NishryWennman}.